Lot of youths want to apply and get registered in top football clubs and academies in Nigeria currently looking for players.

 - U6 – Recreation Squad (Cubs): This squad is targeted at young players (ages 3-6) who are new to football, where we teach how to have fun with football.
 They only train on Saturdays.

-- U8-U11 – Developmental Squad (Tigers): This squad is targeted at the ages of 7-10; it is designed to teach the basic fundamentals of football in a fun and exciting way.
+- U8-U11 – Developmental Squad (Tigers): This squad is targeted at the ages of 7-10; it teaches the fundamentals of football in a fun and exciting way.
 They train up to 3 times in a week.

 Upon joining, a one-off registration fee is due to reserve a place and subscription Fees are charged termly.